masroore/opentracker/README.md

 That should leave you with an exectuable called `opentracker` and one debug version `opentracker.debug`.

+This tracker is open in a sense that everyone announcing a torrent is welcome to do so and will be informed about anyone else announcing the same torrent.
+Unless
+`-DWANT_IP_FROM_QUERY_STRING` is enabled (which is meant for debugging purposes only), only source IPs are accepted.
+The tracker implements a minimal set of essential features only but was able respond to far more than 10000 requests per second on a Sun Fire 2200 M2 (thats where we found no more clients able to fire more of our `testsuite.sh` script).

-Some variables in opentracker's Makefile control features and behaviour of opentracker.
+Some variables in opentracker's `Makefile` control features and behaviour of opentracker.
 Here they are:

 * `-DWANT_V6` makes opentracker an IPv6-only tracker.
 More in the v6-section below.